OneDrive/onedrive-sdk-ios/docs/items.md

 ---------------
 ```
 [[[[odClient drive] items:<item_id>] request] deleteWithCompletion:^(NSError *error){
-    //Returns an error if there was one
+    //Returns an error if there was one.
 }];

 ```